Coherent States and Modified de Broglie-Bohm Complex Quantum Trajectories: Introduction

 is used, where $x$ now is a complex variable $x\equiv x_r+ix_i$.
 This equation appears similar to but is not the same as that used by de Broglie \cite{db1,db2,valentini} to obtain a velocity field.
 On integration, it gives complex trajectories, in contrast to the real trajectories in the dBB approach.

-Our attempt in this paper is to find the nature of classical correspondence at the level of quantum trajectories of particles in coherent states \cite{klauderbook,antoinebook} (denoted as $\phi_z(x,t)$, where $z$ is a complex parameter), moving in potentials such as the harmonic oscillator, infinite potential well, a symmetric Poschl-Teller (PT) potential etc. It is found that the MdBB representation has the surprising feature of identical classical and quantum trajectories for harmonic oscillator coherent states.
+Our attempt in this paper is to find the nature of classical correspondence at the level of quantum trajectories of particles in coherent states \cite{klauderbook,antoinebook} (denoted as $\phi_z(x,t)$, where $z$ is a complex parameter), moving in potentials such as the harmonic oscillator, infinite potential well, a symmetric Poschl-Teller potential etc. It is found that the MdBB representation has the feature of identical classical and quantum trajectories for harmonic oscillator coherent states.
 For the coherent state of the infinite potential well, one can observe this feature in the limit of high $|z|$.
-But for the PT potential, such a conclusion cannot be made.
-However, here too a periodic motion for the particle results as $t\rightarrow \infty$.
+But for the Poschl-Teller potential, such a conclusion cannot be made.
+However, periodic motion for the particle results as $t\rightarrow \infty$ for both the Gazeau-Klauder coherent states and the supersymmetric quantum mechanics (SUSYQM)-based coherent states.

 Since the MdBB quantum trajectories are in a complex plane, the demonstration of identical quantum and classical trajectories is to be made in the complex plane.
 The theory of coherent states is inextricably connected to the complex parameter $z$ and hence identical trajectories for the quantum and classical cases in the complex space is not unnatural.